oskariorg/oskari-documentation/7 Developing instructions/00110-DevelopmentGuidelines.md

 - Don't make long or overly complex methods - keep it simple
 - Try to create generic functionalities that can be used by others.
 The application specific UI can be separated in most cases from the generic functionality.
 - Try to keep functions self-contained with clear input and output and no side-effects when possible.
-- Use existing features like PropertyUtil for oskari-server or the localization support from Oskari in the frontend instead of reinventing the wheel.
+- Use existing features like `PropertyUtil` in `oskari-server` or the localization support from Oskari in the frontend instead of reinventing the wheel.
 - Try to use existing libraries when creating new features.
 For each new framework added to the client side code the more end-users need to download to get the application.

 ### Commits